ramiroAlvarez9/nvim-minimal-custom-config/README.md

 Create an nvim folder inside the .config directory.

 *#2:*
-Inside the nvim folder, clone the contents of this repository.
+Inside the nvim folder, clone the contents of this repository. (except the readme.md)